Jackie Chamoun: Education

-Jackie studied Sports Management at the Glion Institute of Higher Education, Switzerland and hopes to improve sports in Lebanon by encouraging children to participate in athletics, and putting in place better practice facilities.
+Chamoun studied Sports Management at the Glion Institute of Higher Education, Switzerland and hopes to improve sports in Lebanon by encouraging children to participate in athletics, and putting in place better practice facilities.
 While she was in school, she interned in Paris in Havas Sports and in Monaco in Peace and Sport.

 Skiing career

-She became a skier at age 3 in Lebanon's Faraya.
+Chamoun became a skier at age 3 in Lebanon's Faraya.
 At 14, she started to compete professionally in alpine skiing.
 She competed at the World Ski Championships at Val D'Isere in 2009.

-At the age of 18, Jackie represented her country in the 2010 Winter Olympics that took place in Vancouver and finished in 54th place in slalom.
+At the age of 18, Chamoun represented her country in the 2010 Winter Olympics that took place in Vancouver and finished in 54th place in slalom.

 She competed at the World Ski Championships at Schladming in 2013.

 She participated at the 2014 Winter Olympics in Sochi, as Lebanon’s only female skier to compete in the Olympic Games in both the slalom and the giant slalom.
 Her participation at the Olympics became controversial in Lebanon after it was revealed at home in 2014 that she had posed in sexy photos for an Austrian calendar in 2011 by Hubertus von Hohenlohe.
 A ministerial investigation has been mooted, while an online support protest "Strip for Jackie" has been organized.
 Chamoun has denied that she posed nude publicly on her Facebook page, saying that the behind the scenes images were not for publication.
 She finished 47th in slalom at the Games, 44.20s behind the leader.
 After the first run, she was 58th with a time of 1:16.05 some 23 seconds behind the leader, after having started 87th.
 After both runs she was 47th with a total time of 2:28.74.